 - 1.1 This Screening Assessment relates to a Neighbourhood Development Plan that is considered to be in general conformity with higher level strategic plans, such as the Herefordshire Core Strategy and the National planning Policy Framework.
-The screening stage involves assessing broadly whether the Draft Neighbourhood Plan is likely to have a significant effect on any European site(s). - 1.2 Allensmore Parish Council is producing a Neighbourhood Development Plan for Allensmore Parish, in order to set out the vision, objectives and policies for the development of the Parish up to 2031.
-This HRA reviews the Draft Allensmore Neighbourhood Plan May 2019. - 1.3 The NDP has 8 criteria based policies with one policy with site allocations.
+The screening stage involves assessing broadly whether the Submission Neighbourhood Plan is likely to have a significant effect on any European site(s). - 1.2 Allensmore Parish Council is producing a Neighbourhood Development Plan for Allensmore parish, in order to set out the vision, objectives and policies for the development of the Parish up to 2031.
+This HRA reviews the submission Allensmore Neighbourhood Plan September 2019. - 1.3 The NDP has 8 criteria based policies with one policy with site allocations.
 It provides general policies that clarify and provide detail to the policies within the Herefordshire Core Strategy therefore it requires a high level screening assessment to build upon the HRA Screening Assessment Report for the Herefordshire Core Strategy.
-This high level screening assessment should be read in combination with the Herefordshire Pre-submission publication of the Local Plan-Core Strategy Habitat Regulations Assessment Report (April 2014) and ensures that there will not be any significant impacts upon Natura 2000 sites. - 1.4 The map below shows Allensmore neighbourhood Area with the European Site highlighted.
+This high level screening assessment should be read in combination with the Herefordshire Core Strategy Habitat Regulations Assessment Report and ensures that there will not be any significant impacts upon Natura 2000 sites. - 1.4 The map below shows Allensmore neighbourhood Area with the European Site highlighted.